 This might look like sending them a project overview or providing a timeline chart/PowerPoint/etc. Not only will you be able to make a better process for your clients outside of the platform, but you will also be going above and beyond the quality of work most clients would expect from an Upwork freelancer.
 This is a true win-win scenario!

-If you are simply looking for a way to make some extra money on the side, then Upwork can be a great option.
-There are always a ton of small projects posted on the platform, which means that you can easily find work that fits into your schedule.
+If your goal is to make extra cash, Upwork can help.
+There are always small projects available, which means you can find work that fits into your schedule.

 - Full-time entrepreneur